 A Roswell pedestrian accident lawyer will often begin their evaluation with the main cause of the accident.
 In Roswell, and all throughout Fulton County, pedestrian accidents have one or more of the common causes reviewed below.

-· Where the accident took place (on the roadway, on a crosswalk, or the sidewalk, or at the intersection with an alley, private road, or driveway)
+- Where the accident took place (on the roadway, on a crosswalk, the sidewalk, or at the intersection with an alley, private road, or driveway)

 These details will help the pedestrian wreck lawyer assess who should have yielded right of way to whom, and who is at fault for the accident.

-An experienced pedestrian accident lawyer will always pay attention to the test results meant to show the blood alcohol concentration or the presence of drugs in the system of the parties involved in the accident.
+An experienced personal injury lawyer will always pay attention to the test results meant to show the blood alcohol concentration or the presence of drugs in the system of the parties involved in the accident.
 Such evidence could make or break their case.

 It is the main cause of 19% of the traffic collisions occurring every year throughout the state, and a factor any pedestrian accident lawyer will take into account.
 Associated with bad weather or heavy traffic, high speed can often threaten pedestrian lives.

 To prove speeding, a Roswell pedestrian accident lawyer may look for witnesses, video cameras covering the accident area, and even experts who can calculate speed based on impact force, brake marks, and other case details.

 Smartphones divert drivers’ attention from the road.
 Although Georgia laws prohibit texting while driving.
 A single second, when the driver takes their eyes off the road to make or receive a call or check some social media notification, can be fatal to a pedestrian, and any Roswell pedestrian accident lawyer knows it.